ha-ismail/ADM-HW5-Group29/README.md

 - [wiki-topcats-page-names.txt](https://snap.stanford.edu/data/wiki-topcats.html)

 ## Script Description:
-- `AMD_HW5.ipynb`:
+- `Homework_5.ipynb`:
-The script with the code of our analysis.
+The script with the code for our analysis.

+- `functions.py`:
+Function we used for our analysis.

+- `files`:
+During our analysis, we save same of the results in .txt files.
+This folder includes all of them.
+Insted of runnig our code, it is possible to check the correctness of our outputs, opening those files.